 Fertilizing: As long as you repot this plant every two years, it does not need fertilizer.

-Repotting: Even if it can stay happy in the same pot for years, once in a while, you can repot your plant to give it more space anytime during the growing season.
-However, the best time is at the beginning of the growing season.
+Repotting: Even if your plant can stay happy in the same pot for years, you can repot it occasionally to give it more space during the growing season.
+However, the best time is at the beginning of the season.

-Propagation: Although it is usually started from seeds, Pleiospilos nelii can be easily propagated by division.
-Late summer, just before it begins to break dormancy, is the best time to divide the plant, while the fall is ideal for sowing the seeds.
+Propagation: Although Pleiospilos nelii is usually propagated from seeds, it is also easily propagated by division.
+The best time to divide the plant is late summer, just before it begins to break dormancy, while the fall is ideal for sowing the seeds.

 Learn more at How to Grow and Care for Mesembs.